 Kobe Beef.
 For most, this invokes thoughts of a mysterious but undeniably delicious cow from the Far East that is every bit as myth as it is reality.
 Thoughts of happy cows being massaged and fed beer come into the minds of few but is this fact or fiction?
 After I tasted this divine and endlessly juicy piece of meat, my life was forever changed, and now I may never be the same when I eat beef again!

 While spending a few days in Osaka, we decided it was a must to take a visit to the nearby town of Kobe to eat its famous beef.
-We had always heard how expensive the experience was so we were on the fence initially but the more I thought about it, and the more my mouth salivated as I read review after review on tripadvisor and read blog after blog.
+We had always heard how expensive the experience was so we were on the fence initially.
+The more I thought about it, the more my mouth salivated as I read review after review on tripadvisor and read blog after blog.
 I’ve spent more money on day tours that were very mediocre and I knew this would not be of the same caliber.
 After endless stipulation, we finally had our guide from an Osaka Bike Tour call the restaurant to make us a reservation that same night.

 What is Kobe Beef?